halvardssm/morstad.eu/_assets/posts/deno-rust.md

 > This post is related to my course ['Build and Deploy a REST API with Deno' on Newline.co](https://www.newline.co/courses/build-and-deploy-a-rest-api-with-deno).
 Take a look if you are interested in learning more!

-You have probably heard about the new fuzz in the JavaScript (and TypeScript) ecosystem over the past year and a half.
+You have probably heard about the new runtime in the JavaScript (and TypeScript) ecosystem over the past year and a half.
 Deno has arisen as a runtime for JavaScript with built-in Typescript support, and not only does it follow the web standards to make code between browsers and servers compatible, but it also includes a powerful set of built-in tools like linter, formatter, bundler, and compiler.
 If you want to learn more, check out [this post](/posts/deno-introduction) where I introduce Deno.

 When writing your code, you might sometimes work with heavy computational methods which JS was never meant to tackle.
 There are a couple of ways to deal with this: